OpenBanking-Brasil/specs-seguranca/tpp-user-guide.md

 ### 1.2 Accessing the Directory

-This user guide assumes that participating organisations have already been through the onboarding process with the Open Banking Brasil Initial Structure and have completed all of the necessary onboarding, contract signing and individual administrator onboarding processes.
+This user guide assumes that participating organisations have already been through the onboarding process with the Open Finance Brasil Initial Structure and have completed all of the necessary onboarding, contract signing and individual administrator onboarding processes.

 ![Login Image](images/directory_logon.png)

 ### 1.3 Creating a new Software Statement

-A software statement is an 'App' on what can be thought of as the Open Banking Brasil App Store.
+A software statement is an 'App' on what can be thought of as the Open Finance Brasil App Store.
  This App record contains all of the information necessary for a Bank to Technically Identity and Interact with it as well as containing all of the information that assist consumers using the application with confirming its legitimacy.